matthewd0yle/CLIC-full-simulation/README.md

  -run2
  ...
 ```
-The output of each run will be placed in the relevent run directory.
-In addition to the standard output, the files *output*, *error* and *log* will be produced. *output* containts that what would usually be printed to the console, *error* contains any error messeges and *log* gives information about the program's execution on DICE.
+The output of each run will be placed in the relevant run directory.
+In addition to the standard output, the files *output*, *error* and *log* will be produced. *output* contains that what would usually be printed to the console, *error* contains any error messages and *log* gives information about the program's execution on DICE.

 The files produced on DICE can then be merged with the **MergeTrees.ipynb** interactive Jupyter notebook or the **MergeTrees.py** python script, which is based on the former.
 They are written in Python 3 and require a version of ROOT compiled to work with such.
 They may work in Python 2, but this has not been tested.

 ## Analysis
 Analysis is done using the **Analysis.ipynb** Jupyter notebook, which as before is written in Python 3.
-This notebook produces a number of plots to enable the analyis of the simulation and reconstruciton process.
-By following the structure provided, it should be reasonably easy to produce futher plots as required.
+This notebook produces a number of plots to enable the analysis of the simulation and reconstruction process.
+By following the structure provided, it should be reasonably easy to produce further plots as required.